ByteSmiths-of-IITR/mlkem-native/examples/mlkem_native_as_code_package/README.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

+This is what we need to understand and build a server-client application

 # Using mlkem-native as a code package

 This directory contains a minimal example for how to use mlkem-native as a code package, without modifications.